 Create a Vehicle Operating Policy

 Your employee handbook should include your company's policy for proper vehicle operation.
-It will include details about driver expectations and safety procedures.
-Include any information your insurance company requires, too.
-With this policy, you help your employees understand safe driving practices and minimize accident risk.
+It should outline driver expectations and safety procedures and include any information your insurance company requires.

 Inspect Vehicles Annually